 Creamy Tomato Sauce

-- Pour a jar of your favorite marinara sauce and 1/2 cup coconut milk in a small pot
+- Pour a jar of your favorite marinara sauce and 1/2 cup coconut milk into a small pot

 - Fold in chopped mushroom.
 Bring to boil then simmer until mushroom is soft